belzecue/Terrain3D_wiki/Troubleshooting.md

 ## Debug Logs

-Terrain3D has debugging logs for everything.
-Make sure you're running Godot with the console open (you ran `Godot_v4.*_console.exe`).
-In the Terrain3D node, set debug_level to `debug`.
+Terrain3D has debug logs for everything.
+It dumps logs to the Godot console, and *may* be saved to the running logs.

+As a gamedev, you should always be running with the console open (i.e. you ran `Godot_v4.*_console.exe`).
+The entire engine dumps errors there, while the output window within Godot is slow and will skip lines if it gets busy.
+If you set `Terrain3D.debug_level` to `info` or `debug`, you'll get copious logs of activity that will help you troubleshoot problems.

 To get help on anything you can't solve yourself, attach a full logs from your console or file system.
 As long as Godot doesn't crash, it saves the log files on your drive.
 In Godot select, `Editor, Open Editor Data/Settings Menu`.
 On windows this opens `%appdata%\Godot` eg(`C:\Users\%username%\AppData\Roaming\Godot`).
 Look under `app_userdata\<your_project_name>\logs`.
 Otherwise you can copy and paste from the console window.